Achievable logoAchievable logo

 Direction of jump: Vertical

-Instructions: Start in a comfortable upright stance with feet shoulder-width apart.
+Instructions: Start in an upright stance with feet shoulder-width apart.
 Use a double arm swing.
-Perform a countermovement, jump up explosively, keep legs straight and together, and try to lift them in front while reaching to touch the toes with the hands.
+Perform a countermovement, then jump explosively.
+Keep your legs straight and together, and lift them in front of you while reaching to touch your toes with your hands.
 Land in the starting position and immediately repeat.

 Jump and reach (with Recovery)